Adobe Premiere Pro is one of the most used video editors and a Filmora alternative. Both have their options for helping users produce great videos.

 - Even skin tone to get rid of dark circles and spots

 Filmora comes with animated shapes and icons to add to your videos.
 Again, those are more for social media videos than the professionals.

 This is where Adobe takes the cake.
-If you are a blogger and social media content creator, Adobe tools may suit you better.
+Adobe tools may suit you better if you are a blogger and social media content creator.

 Most Adobe productivity programs, including Premiere Pro, After Effects, Photoshop, Illustrator, etc., are connected.

 For example, you can open an image in Photoshop from Premiere Pro, and the edits will automatically be updated.
 Similarly, you can open and edit a video clip in After Effects in Premiere Pro.